Home > Junior ISA > What are the differences between junior ISAs and adult ISAs?

 Ultimately, it’s up to you to decide what’s best for you and your family.

 JISAs are geared to help you save for your child from birth up until they turn 18.
-You can save up for your child in your own adult ISA as well, and they can also open a cash adult ISA when they turn 16.
+You can save up for your child in your own adult ISA as well, if you'd like to save more than the £9,000 annual JISA allowance, or if you'd like to put some money away early for a future child.

 Our OneFamily Junior ISA